foundry4/interview-projects/README.md

 ```

 ### some decisions taken:
-- Golang maps has been used though I have tried to write a generic DB implemenation where the type can be swapped.
-Golang maps are good candidate for this sort of operations due it's O(1) constant time access for lookup so the performance is better, along with RW mutex to avoid race conditions.
+- Golang maps has been used as the data store, though I have tried to write a generic DB specififaction (using interface) where the type can be swapped.
+Golang maps are good candidate for this sort of operations due it's O(1) constant time access for lookup, hence the performance is better, along with RW mutex to avoid race conditions.
-For production, MongoDB/Postgres could be used, depending upon complexity
+For production, MongoDB/Postgres could be used, depending upon complexity and use cases.
 - Code  comments used where needed.
-- Standard routes -> handler -> services flow used
+- Standard routes -> handler -> services flow used.
-- Pragmatic test are added as needed
+- Pragmatic test are added as needed.
 - While writing `E2E tests` using Go Convey, certain operations are avoided to preserve readability for e2e tests.
-They should be used by the consumer accordingly where use of goroutines and channels are recommended, if using Golang or Furture/Promise for async operations in Java/Scala/JS consumers.
+They should be used by the consumer accordingly where use of goroutines and channels are recommended, if using Golang or Future/Promise for async operations in Java/Scala/JS consumers.
 Please see as below:

     Scenario: Remove items from basket
 	When products are chosen and added to cart, ideally they should be removed from inventory